rchain/architecture-docs/execution_model/rhovm.rst

     for ( pattern <- x )P | x! ( @Q ) -> P { @Q/pattern }

-On some VM thread, the output process :code:`x!` assigns the code of a process :code:`@Q` to the location denoted by :code:`x`.
+On some thread, the output process :code:`x!` assigns the code of a process :code:`@Q` to the location denoted by :code:`x`.
 On another thread running concurrently, the input process :code:`for ( pattern <- x )P` waits for a generic pattern :code:`pattern` to appear at :code:`x`.
 When :code:`pattern` is matched at :code:`x`, :code:`P` is executed in an environment where :code:`@Q` is bound to :code:`pattern`.

-Synchronization of input and output terms at :code:`x` is the event that triggers a state transition.
+The synchronization of input and output terms at :code:`x` is the event that triggers a state transition of RhoVM.
 At first glance, the output term, which assigns the value :code:`@Q` to the location :code:`x`, would appear to constitute a state transition itself.
 However, with the rho-calculus I/O, we pick up an *observability* requirement.
 We require that the input process :code:`for ( pattern <- x) P` observes the assignment at :code:`x` for further computation :code:`P` to occur.

-From an I/O perspective, the output term alone specifies no further computation.
-It has no side-effects and is therefore computationally insignificant.
-No side-effect can occurr until the assignment given by the output term is seen by the input term.
+This is because, from an I/O perspective, only the input term specifies further computation.
+The output term alone has no side-effects and is therefore computationally insignificant.
+In fact, no side-effect can occurr until the assignment given by the output term is seen by the input term.
 Therefore, no *observable* state transition can occurr until the input and output terms are in concurrent orientation.
 This obvservability requirement is enforced at compile-time to prevent DDoS attacks by repeated invocation of the output term :code:`x!(@Q)`.

+**[ TO INCLUDE? ]** The "monadic treatment of channels" is a channel's ability to recieve a value that is a channel, within a channel, within a channel *ad infinitum*.
+The monadic treatment of channels allows for higher-level constructs and thus higher-level transitions.
+Locations may be bound to and nested within many channels.
+For example, in addition to local storage, a channel may be bound to a network-address supported by an advanced message queuing protocol (AMQP).

+Because a state transition corresponds to an alteration in the mapping of a variable to a value, the interpretation of what a state transition can mean is limited only to the interpretation of what value a variable can hold.

-Environment, environmental changes, state and state changes are stored in a persistent key-value data store.
+As mentioned in the previous section, state transitions of the VM manifest as bytecode differences.
+Those bytecode differences are written to a persistent key-value data store.
 Channel names represent keys.

+Consists of the state, transitions, and history of the execution engine, which can be thought of as "system-space" and of "user-space"

 .. figure:: ../img/keyvalue_state.png